 3 OMB CIRCULAR A-76, supra note 2; Publication of the Office of Federal Procurement Policy (OFPP) Policy Letter 11-01, Performance of Inherently Governmental and Critical Functions, 76 Fed.
 Reg.
 56227 (Oct.
 12, 2011).

 4 OFPP Policy Letter 11-01 defines "closely associated with IGF" in the context of policy and regulatory development as "support for policy development, such as drafting policy documents and regulations, performing analyses[and] feasibility studies, and [developing] strategy options."
 76 Fed.
 Reg. at 56234.

 5 E.g., 48 C.F.R. subparts 3.11 (Preventing Personal Conflicts of Interest for Contractor Employees Performing Acquisition Functions), 9.5 (Organizational and Consultant Conflicts of Interest).

 6 See Admin.
 Conf. of the U.S., Recommendation 2011-3, Compliance Standards for Government Contractor Employees - Personal Conflicts of Interest and Use of Certain Non-Public Information, 76 Fed.
 Reg.
 48792 (Aug.
 9, 2011).

+establishing and internally disseminating policies and procedures governing the use and management of contractors in rulemaking, including any required disclosure related to their use.

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Agencies will need to consider the practical benefits and challenges of using contractors to perform functions in furtherance of agency rulemaking.
-Those considerations might include the effects of repeated reliance on agencies' in-house capacities, in particular their ability to maintain necessary career staff with appropriate skills.
-Agencies may also wish to consider alternative methods to contracting when they need to expand internal capacity in connection with rulemaking, such as by using executive branch rotations, fellowship programs, or federally funded research and development centers, or by making arrangements for assigning temporary employees under the Intergovernmental Personnel Act.7 This Recommendation provides guidance to agencies for when they are considering contracting out certain rulemaking-related functions.
+38 Agencies will need to consider the practical benefits and challenges of using contractors 39 to perform functions in furtherance of agency rulemaking.
+Those considerations might include 40 the effects of repeated reliance on agencies' in-house capacities, in particular their ability to 41 maintain necessary career staff with appropriate skills.
+Agencies may also wish to consider 42 alternative methods to contracting when they need to expand internal capacity in connection with 43 rulemaking, such as by using executive branch rotations, fellowship programs, or federally 44 funded research and development centers, or by making arrangements for assigning temporary employees under the Intergovernmental Personnel Act.7 45

+This Recommendation provides guidance to agencies for when they are considering contracting out certain rulemaking-related functions.
 Recognizing that agencies' needs vary enormously, it addresses a range of legal, ethical, prudential, and practical considerations that agencies should take into account when using contractors.
-RECOMMENDATION Internal Management - 1.
-Agencies that use contractors to perform rulemaking-related functions should adopt and publish written policies related to their use.
-These policies should cover matters such as: - a.
-The types of rulemaking functions considered to be inherently governmental functions (IGFs) or closely associated with IGFs; - b.
-Internal procedures to ensure that agency employees do not contract out IGFs and to ensure increased scrutiny when contracting out functions that are closely associated with IGFs; - c.
-Requirements for internal disclosure concerning functions contractors undertake with regard to specific rulemakings; - 7 5 U.S.C. §§ 3371-3375; see also 5 C.F.R. part 334.